Do You Have Employees? Here's Why At Least 5.6% of Them Use Illicit Drugs!

 These three facts about illicit drug-use "Globally" are what drive the strong probability of illicit drug-use in your own state, in your own city.
 Yes, in your own workplace, too!

 FACT...Just 'one' country - a country with only 4.4% percent of our entire world's population - buys and consumes fully sixty-percent (60%) of the entire world's supply of illicit drugs.

 FACT...That 'one' country is our own U.S.A.

-In the U.S., 77% of all illicit drug users are EMPLOYED either full or part-time!
+FACT...Nationally, seventy-seven percent (77%) of all illicit drug users are EMPLOYED either FULL-TIME or PART-TIME!

-As a result of employee drug abuse, the vast majority of businesses - small and large - suffer from substantially decreased productivity and increased accidents (accidents both on and off the job- the latter, of course, affecting attendance, and work performance while ON the job).
-Employee drug abuse also dramatically increases medical claims and workers' compensation payouts.
+As a result of employee drug abuse, the vast majority of businesses - small and large - suffer from substantial decreased productivity and increased accidents (accidents both on and off the job- the latter, of course, affecting attendance, and work performance while ON the job).
+Employee drug abuse also dramatically increases medical claims and Workers' Compensation payouts.
 These more frequent claims, in turn, directly cause increases in the premiums paid by the employer for medical and workers' comp coverage.
 (In fact, in the case of "medical" premiums, even employees end up paying higher contributions out of their paycheck every month!)

 Roger Smith, the former chairman of General Motors, said, "...employee drug abuse costs GM $1 billion a year."